AgnosticUI/agnosticui/site/docs/docs/setup.md

 }
 </script>

 <div class="mbe16"></div>

+This section will discuss using AgnosticUI via package manager installation and ES modules imports.
 In your project's top-level directory install the AgnosticUI package of your choice:

 ```shell
 npm install agnostic-PACKAGE # or yarn add agnostic-PACKAGE